Arpeggio Anchor Build Guide

 Same as the other one, thread the plug, align the shaft, and align the bearing block on the other side. secure the motor with with 3 M3x8 screws from the outside of the frame, and secure the bearing block with two M3x8 screws.

-Secure the "sunglasses" rounded side down with 4 M3x14 screws.
+Secure the "sunglasses" to the top of the frame with 4 M3x8 screws.

 Spool winding